lairdrt/tm4c123G-keil/README.md

 ### Run the Software

-If the build and download weres successful:
+If the build and download were successful:

 1. Press and release the **RESET** button on the LaunchPad board.
 2. You should see the RGB LEDs cycle = success.